mpiedrav32/mpiedrav32/writings/writings-2024.md

 industry, but never in academia.

-Given my poor academic profile, as a student and a possible researcher wannabe, he might have considered I should have taken over ownership of my parents' grocery store business (they are now in their 80s), instead of me trying to become a computer science researcher.
+Given my poor academic profile, as a student and a possible researcher wannabe, he might have considered I should have taken over ownership of my parents' grocery store business (they are now around their 80s), instead of me trying to become a computer science researcher.